Please read the full GIG Fund program guidelines before preparing your application.

 Grant awards are a flat $2,500, regardless of an artist’s fee or your project’s total budget.
 If you are requesting additional accessibility funds (in the range of $200-$300) you may add that to your request in the budget form.
 You may not request less than $2,500.

-If I receive a grant award for the July – December cycle, may I still apply for the January – June cycle?
+If I received a grant award for a previous funding cycle, may I still apply for the next round?

 Yes, you may!
 However, funding is determined on a state-by-state basis, and if we receive a high volume of applications from your state, funding priority may be given to applicants who have not previously been awarded.
 Priority will also be given to organizations that are led by or engage an artist(s) who is historically underrepresented or marginalized.